-Members of the Enhancement Theme Steering Group at the STARS conference in July.
-Left to right: Professor Robyn Longhurst, Professor Giselle Byrnes, Dr Darryn Russell, Dr Tasileta Teevale, Ali Leota, Parekura Pewhairangi
+Members of the Enhancement Theme Steering Group at the STARS conference in July, 2018.

 Enhancement-led quality assurance is part of the external academic quality framework for the New Zealand universities.
 The universities have drawn on the Scottish experience and introduced an enhancement theme into the Cycle 6 Academic Audit in which universities collectively address an issue which is a topic that is strategically important for each university and of national significance.